Mess Around

-The "Mess Around" is a song written by Ahmet Ertegun, co-founder and then-president of Atlantic Records, under the pseudonym of A. Nugetre, or "Nuggy".
+The "Mess Around" is a song written by Ahmet Ertegun, co-founder and then-vice-president of Atlantic Records, under the pseudonym of A. Nugetre, or "Nuggy".
 It was performed by Ray Charles, and was one of Charles's first hits.

 Origins and composition

-Ertegun claimed his inspiration for writing the "Mess Around" was stride pianist Pete Johnson.
+Ertegun claimed his inspiration for writing "Mess Around" was stride pianist Pete Johnson.
 Earlier versions of the tune's New Orleans boogie piano riff can be heard in songs from the early 1930s and 1940s, with perhaps the earliest example being Charles "Cow Cow" Davenport's "Cow Cow Blues" from 1928.
 Dr. John also spoke about the origin of this tune on his Dr John Teaches New Orleans Piano series of DVDs.

 The song's lyrics urge listeners to dance ("everybody do the Mess Around"), along with a few other key phrases, notably "see that girl with the red dress on", harkening back to "Pinetop's Boogie Woogie", Pinetop Smith's early boogie-woogie classic.